karencfisher/dcgan/README.md

 # dcgan

-Adapting architecture from https://github.com/znxlwm/tensorflow-MNIST-GAN-DCGAN to TensorFlow2/Keras implementation, and exploring form there.
+Adapting architecture from https://github.com/znxlwm/tensorflow-MNIST-GAN-DCGAN to TensorFlow2/Keras implementation, and exploring and experimenting form there.

 ![architecture](tensorflow_DCGAN.png)